sonyaparau/CleanCode/chapter-2/README.md

 "driver" in the same code base. => A consistent lexicon is a great boon to the programmers who must use your code.
 - Avoid using the same word for two purposes. => one word per concept
 - We want our code to be a quick skim, not an intense study.
+- Add no more context to a name that is necessary.

 #### Bibliography